System Rescue CD: First Steps

 Our rescue system is based on the SystemRescueCD.
 This is a specialized Linux distribution for recovery purposes.
 I can highly recommend it for private usage as well.
 I always carry a bootable thumb drive with me ;).
 The rescue system starts on our servers via PXE network boot.
 This has several advantages:

 - It is available as long as the server is connected to our network.

 - It boots isolated from the operating system and its settings.

-The rescue system can be chosen for Dedicated Servers or VPS's in your Customer Control Panel.
-After clicking on the rescue icon, a new page opens with a short info text and the version control.
-The version should match the operating system.
-This is 64 bit in most cases.
+The rescue system can be chosen for Dedicated Servers or VPS in your Contabo customer control panel.
+After clicking on the rescue system icon, a new page opens with a short info text, the version control, and the password prompt.
+This article is about the SystemRescueCD.
 Once you click on "Start rescue system", your server will reboot right away.

 The system will be available after a few minutes via SSH under the server IP and the default port 22.
-The root password is the default one that we have sent you when you ordered the server.
-We can send you that e-mail again if necessary.
+The root password is the one which you have just entered.
 We recommend PuTTy (command line) and WinSCP (file transfer) as Windows clients.

 You will probably need access to your data.
 Check first which partitions are available:

-The root file system is usually located on /dev/sda1 or /dev/vda1.
+The root file system is usually located on /dev/sda2 or /dev/vda2.
 Use the following command to mount the according partition:

 Your server files are now available in /mnt/custom.

 If you use Windows as operating system on your server, our rescue system can be helpful despite the different architecture.
 The C: drive is usually located on /dev/sda2 or /dev/vda2.
 The command to mount it with write access is a bit different: